 Having more than one website to support your business goals has several advantages.
-Multiple sites allow you to group or segment your product and services based on your customer demands.
+One benefit of using multiple sites is that you can better group or segment your product and services based on your customer demands.

 Here’s an example.
 Let’s say that we have an online learning and development company.
 Our company designs, develops, runs, and sells online courses.
 That means we’ll need an online store to sell our courses and a learning management system (LMS) to run them.

 We prefer to have two sites: one site for our store and the other for our LMS.
-We want two sites because we want to avoid everything clumped onto one site.
+Furthermore, we like having two websites to avoid clumping everything onto one monolithic site.
 Having separate sites allows us to:

 - Provide personalized service to our customers based on their interaction with us.